 Figure 1: Example finite element mesh that was generated using the method in

 §2.
-Each colour code is indexed to a unique Johnson-Cook material modelled
+Each colour code is indexed to a unique Johnson-Cook material model

 interpolated for the centroid of that element.
 The figure also highlights the node sets with boundary conditions specified in §2.4